 You may want to read:

-If you do not do these things, your relationship will experience limitations in proportion to the amount of truth you keep hidden or in how we critique others.
+If we do not do these things, our relationships will experience limitations in proportion to the amount of truth we hide or in how we critique others.
 Mature reciprocal communication happens when both people are more self-critical while placing the other person’s well-being ahead of each other.

 Do nothing from rivalry or conceit, but in humility count others more significant than yourselves.
-Let each of you look not only to his own interests, but also to the interests of others. – Philippians 2:3-4
+Let each of you look not only to his own interests, but also to the interests of others (Philippians 2:3-4).

 I have experienced many counseling situations, where in a moment of openness, a spouse begins to share some of their darker struggles.
 The spouse believed that if their relationship prospered, it was necessary to reveal the hidden things.
-As hard as it is to share the truth about yourself, it is equally hard to be mature enough to handle the truth shared.
-This second problem is why I give a warning to the person hearing the new negative truth about someone else.
+As hard as it is to share negative truths about yourself, it is equally hard to be mature enough to handle the truth shared.
+This second problem is why I warn the person hearing the negative truth about someone else.

 Stewarding another person’s problems requires maturity.
 The receiver of the truth must be respectful and grace-filled enough to come alongside the other person for the mutual benefit of the relationship and God’s fame.
 There is a temptation to use newly learned truths about the other person.
 In the heat of a moment, the punitive person uses the previous vulnerability in an ungodly way.
 It’s grenade launching.

 If we have any righteousness, it is because the Lord gave it to us rather than being generated and sustained from our innate godliness.
 All holiness comes because of God’s favor.
-Holding someone to a level of righteousness that you can’t maintain yourself.
-Rather than penalizing your friend like an opponent in a war, you should cooperate with God by trying to help him overcome what hinders his sanctification.
-You have three options:
+Holding someone to a level of righteousness we can’t maintain is wrong.
+Rather than penalizing our friends like an opponent in a war, we should cooperate with God by trying to help them overcome what hinders their sanctification.
+We have three options:

 As you think about a friend who does not admit wrong, I want you to ask yourself, “Am I willing to set aside my good desires for them so I can cooperate with the Lord to restore my difficult friend?”
-It isn’t sincere to expect the other person to be mature if you’re not willing to be the mature one in the relationship.
-Asking someone to be or do what you’re not ready to do is not the way of the gospel.
+It isn’t sincere to expect the other person to be mature if we’re unwilling to be the mature one in the relationship.
+Asking someone to be or do what we’re not ready to do is not the way of the gospel.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.